TrifonT/Annotator/README.md

 Place all images you want to annotate in a folder of your choice.
 Open Annotator and browse to the image folder.

 ### Annotating
-Use the *Previous* and *Next* buttons to navigate among image files.
+Use the **Previous** and **Next** buttons to navigate among image files.
 Use the mouse to create rectangles in every image.
 Place the mouse pointer over a rectangle to select it, use the handles to edit it.
-Press *Delete* key to remove a selected rectangle.
+Press **Delete** key to remove a selected rectangle.

 ### Saving results and exporting
-By default annotations are saved in the same folder as images in a XML file named Annotation.xml. *Export* option creates TXT annotation file.
+By default annotations are saved in the same folder as images in a XML file named Annotation.xml. **Export** menu option creates a TXT annotation file.